stevegrunwell/wordpress-security-basics/slides/knowing-who-to-blame.md

 ### Knowing who to blame

-If core upgrades break your site, it's most likely the _theme or plugin_ that's broken, not core!
+**Remember:** if core upgrades break your site, it's most likely the _theme or plugin_ that's broken, not core!